GitLab Password Guidelines

 This guide will cover setting up the macOS app.
 It’s their lead platform and is the most up-to-date.
 These instructions may or may not work for the Windows version.
 If you use 1Password 6 without a 1Password.com account, make note of this.

-Now you’ll need the Emergency Kit PDF that 1Password told you to save when you registered your Teams account.
+Now you’ll need the Emergency Kit PDF that 1Password told you to save when you registered your Business account.
 Note: Store the Emergency Kit safely.
 Store a copy of the Emergency Kit on a USB flash drive or print a copy and store it in a vault at home or safe deposit box — somewhere not online or accessible by anyone other than yourself.

 If you saved it as a digital PDF file: